noinarisak/myprojectemuler/README.md

 More information about [Project Emuler](https://projecteuler.net/about)

-Simple repo to house my solutions base of a series of challenges on [Project Emuler problem list](https://projecteuler.net/archives)
+Simple repo to house my solutions base on a series of challenges on [Project Emuler problem list](https://projecteuler.net/archives)